 The vastly different structure of the Amazon marketplace when compared to eBay is both a huge advantage and obvious disadvantage.
 While sharing the same product details page makes it harder to compete with other sellers, it entirely streamlines and fast tracks the process of listing products for sale.
 It also makes it easier for customers to quickly find specific products and locate the best offers, without having to search for and scroll through endless results.

-When it comes to placing an order on Amazon, there is only ever one Add to Basket button on the product details page, also commonly referred to as the buy box.
-The seller which Amazon chooses to place in the main buy box (rather than on the additional buying options page) depends on a variety of different factors including seller performance, sales history and feedback, more of which will be discussed later.
+When it comes to placing an order on Amazon, there is only one Add to Basket button on the product details page, known more commonly as the buy box.
+Amazon chooses a seller to place in the buy box based on a variety of different factors including seller performance, sales history and feedback, more of which will be discussed later.

 To summarise, If you’re selling a product which already exists on the Amazon marketplace, you’ll need to create an offer on the existing product details page.
 Creating an offer on an existing Amazon listing is as simple as setting a selling price and available quantity, you don’t even need to add a description or images.
 However, if you’re selling a product which does not already exist on the Amazon marketplace, you’ll need to create an entirely new listing.

-In this guide, I’m going to show you how to set up offers on existing Amazon listings as well as how to create brand new listings.
-The route you take to create new listings or offers will vastly depend on your business plan, type of products and selling strategy, more of which will be discussed in the next section.
+In this guide, I’m going to show you how to set up offers on existing Amazon listings as well as how to create new listings.
+The route you take to list products will depend on the type of products you’re selling, more of more of which will be discussed in the next section.

 Creating a Business Plan

-From launching a private label brand to selling existing (third party) brand products, there are multiple options when it comes to building an Amazon dropshipping business.
-Creating a plan and deciding on what strategy you want to implement is the first step towards getting started, as it will dictate a number of important future steps including how to find suppliers and how to create listings on Amazon.
-The most common types of business models when dropshipping on Amazon include:
+From launching a private label brand to selling existing brand products, there are multiple options when it comes to building an Amazon dropshipping business.
+Creating a plan and deciding on what strategy you want to implement is the first step, as it will dictate a number of future steps including how to find suppliers and how to create listings on Amazon.
+The most common business models when dropshipping on Amazon include: